Generalized cross-resonance scheme for maximally-entangling two-qutrit gates

 Consequently, research intensity on extending cQED devices to three-level (and higher) systems has increased, resulting in a flurry of recent works focused on implementing qutrit-based quantum algorithms on superconducting transmons~\cite{Roy23,Liu23}.
-However, currently, in order to implement arbitrary qutrit-based quantum algorithms (beyond standard algorithms such as Deutsch-Jozsa, Bernstein-Vazirani, and Grover search) on superconducting qutrits, one needs to design building blocks specifically for transmons that allow us to implement a set of qutrit gates that is \textit{universal} for three-level quantum computation.
+However, currently, in order to implement arbitrary qutrit-based quantum algorithms on superconducting qutrits, one needs to design building blocks specifically for transmons that allow us to implement a set of qutrit gates that is \textit{universal} for three-level quantum computation.
 Exact universality on qutrits requires a discrete set of single-qutrit Hamiltonians and one two-qutrit Hamiltonian~\cite{Vlasov02qudit,brylinski2002mathematics,Brenen05qudit}.
-While high-fidelity single-qutrit quantum gates have long been realized~\cite{QutritHadamard20,QRB21,CharQRB21,Liu23Performing}, until recently, realizations of two-qutrit entangling gates either suffered from increased crosstalk or were limited to entanglement on only a subspace of the entire two-qutrit Hilbert space~\cite{Scrambling21,Fischer23Universal}.
-Additionally, small cross-kerr coupling led to slow gate operations.
-Researchers addressed these issues by realizing maximally entangling two-qutrit gates on the superconducting transmon architecture using differential AC stark shift drives with non-tunable and tunable couplings~\cite{Goss2022-nature,LuoExperimental}.
+While high-fidelity single-qutrit quantum gates have long been realized~\cite{QutritHadamard20,QRB21,CharQRB21,Liu23Performing}, realizations of two-qutrit entangling gates using cross-resonance scheme either suffered from increased crosstalk or were limited to perform a direct entanglement on only the $0{-}1$ subspace of the entire two-qutrit Hilbert space~\cite{Scrambling21,Fischer23Universal}.
+Researchers addressed these issues by realizing maximally entangling two-qutrit gates on the superconducting transmon architecture using differential AC Stark shift drives with non-tunable and tunable couplings~\cite{Goss2022-nature,LuoExperimental}.
+However, using small cross-Kerr coupling for entangling gates leads to slow gate operations.